bletcher/tempView/docs/raw_data.md

   </div>
 </div>

-*color-code map dots by metrics(?).
+*Color-code map dots by phaseDiff and amplitudeRatio metrics(?).
 Will metrics need to be standardized across broad region?*
-*add crossfilter for temp raw data and link with map*
+*Could add crossfilter for temp raw data and link with map to show sites that meet temperature criteria - this may be a different enough function that it goes in a separate page.*

 ---